 In order to digest food, our digestive tract needs to mix the contents of our diet, and in order to absorb the nutrients, such mix needs to move down the tract.
 As food passes through the stomach and into the intestines it moves in a rhythmic (known as peristalsis) manner.
 This movement of liquified food from one end to the next is what contributes to these bowel sounds, also known as borborygmus.
-This article will touch base on the basic principles of digestion and what you need to know about stomach noises.

 Why is my stomach making noises?